 Nursing home explosion in Bristol, Pennsylvania, leaves multiple people injured, officials say

-Multiple people are hurt after a gas explosion and fire at a nursing home in Bristol, Pennsylvania, Tuesday afternoon, emergency officials said.
+Multiple people are hurt after an explosion and fire at a nursing home in Bristol, Pennsylvania, Tuesday afternoon, emergency officials said.

-Bucks County dispatchers said crews responded to an active fire at Silver Lake Nursing Home on the 900 block of Tower Road just before 3 p.m.
+Bucks County dispatchers said crews responded to an active fire at Silver Lake Nursing Home on the 900 block of Tower Road.
+According to a PECO spokesperson, crews responded to reports of a gas odor at the nursing home shortly after 2 p.m.

+"While crews were on site, an explosion occurred at the facility.
+PECO crews shut off natural gas and electric service to the facility to ensure the safety of first responders and local residents," the statement says.

 Authorities believe people are trapped inside the building.